Chinese noodles: Rice

 These noodles are typically made only with rice and water without the addition of salt.
 Although unorthodox, some producers may choose to add other plant starches to modify the texture of the noodles.

 Starch

 These noodles are made using various plant starches.
 Mung bean starch noodles will often be cut with tapioca starch to make them more chewy and reduce production costs.

 Oat

 In China, particularly in western Inner Mongolia and Shanxi province, oat (Avena nuda) flour is called yóu miàn (莜面), and is processed into noodles or thin-walled rolls, which are consumed as staple food.
-The process of making oat noodles is special.
-The oat dough is twisted on a marble plate which can ensure the dough will not stick on it, into strips and thin-rolls.
-It can be boiled and also steamed with different sauces to eat.
+The process of making oat noodles relies on twisting them on a marble plate to ensure the dough will not stick on it, and turning them into strips and thin-rolls.
+It can be boiled or steamed, then served with different sauces to eat.

 Millet

 The oldest archaeological evidence of noodles shows that they came from China and were made from millet, which is an indigenous crop to northern China.
 In 2005, a team of archaeologists reported finding an earthenware bowl that contained 4000-year-old noodles at the Lajia archaeological site.
 These noodles were said to resemble lamian, a type of Chinese noodle.
 Analyzing the husk phytoliths and starch grains present in the sediment associated with the noodles, they were identified as millet belonging to Panicum miliaceum and Setaria italica.